A Nightly Dive Into A ‘Fountain of Youth'

 - Brighter Skin

-- Skin able to protect and heal itself better after being exposed to ultraviolet light
+- Skin is able to protect and heal itself better after being exposed to ultraviolet light

 - Rated higher self-esteem & Confidence